sodabubblewine/sodabubblewine.github.io/README.md

 4. Conclude as many of them as you can from as few as you can.
 5. Go to 1.

+### HOW PREDICATE ABSTRACTS WORK

+1. The English relative clause 'who loves Dick' and the pidgin 'x such that x loves Dick' are uniformly paraphrased by the *predicate abstract* '{x: x loves Dick}'.
+2. It *abstracts* 'Tom' from 'Tom loves Dick' by *binding* the *free* occurrence of 'x' in the *open* sentence 'x loves Dick' with the prefix 'x:'.
+3. The *predication* '{x:x loves Dick}Tom' *concretes* to 'Tom loves Dick'.
+4. Thus, whatever can be said of a thing can be said by predicating a predicate of it i.e. *predicational completeness*.

 ### HOW TO CONTROL YOUR BEHAVIOR